Help Center / Troubleshooting

 • DMX output through Art-Net doesn’t work

-Lightkey can find most Art-Net interfaces automatically.
+Lightkey can find most Art-Net nodes automatically.
 Follow these steps:

 1. Choose Lightkey > Settings… (or Preferences…).